Assistance for low income families from United Methodist Church.

 The exact types and numbers of programs will vary from community to community and can even change throughout the year, but some examples of what may be provided by churches includes the following.

 - Transportation ministries may involve volunteers taking clients to job interviews, medical appointments, critical shopping trips and other special circumstances.
 Even rarer would be a free bus token or gasoline voucher on help in getting a free used car.
 Some UMC locations may even offer a free, donated vehicle to a family.

 - Basic home repairs including minor updates.
 This may even include yard work such as a Spring Clean-up, Leaf Raking, or cutting grass.
 A focus is on the elderly.

-- Health ministries - This United Methodist program will offer access to community clinics, mental health services, and arrange care for families of ill or hospitalized households.
+- Health ministries - This United Methodist program will offer access to free community clinics, mental health services, and arrange care for families of ill or hospitalized households.

 - Financial support - This is very rare, but some churches may have some cash assistance for rent, prescription medications, utility bills, or car repairs.

 - Car repairs - Many ministries use volunteer mechanics to help fix a car.
 Or some churches are involved in donation programs, in which a low income family may receive either a free or low cost automobile for employment needs.